cds-astro/cds-moc-rust/crates/set/README.md

 See the help message for more details:
 ```
 > mocset make --help
-...
 Make a new mocset

-USAGE:
-    mocset make [OPTIONS] <OUTPUT>
+Usage: mocset make [OPTIONS] <FILE>

-ARGS:
+Arguments:
-    <OUTPUT>    Output file, storing the MOC set
+  <FILE>  Output file, storing the MOC set

-OPTIONS:
+Options:
+  -l, --moc-list <FILE>        Input file containing the 'moc_id moc_path' list (default: read from stdin) 'moc_id' must be a positive integer smaller than 281_474_976_710_655 (can be stored on 6 bytes).
+Use a negative value to flag as deprecated
-    -d, --delimiter <SEPARATOR>       Delimiter used to separate the moc identifier from the moc
-                                      path [default: " "]
+  -d, --delimiter <SEPARATOR>  Delimiter used to separate the moc identifier from the moc path [default: " "]
-    -h, --help                        Print help information
-    -l, --moc-list <MOC_LIST_PATH>    Input file containing the 'moc_id moc_path' list (default:
-                                      read from stdin) 'moc_id' must be a positive integer smaller
-                                      than 281_474_976_710_655 (can be stored on 6 bytes).
-Use a
-                                      negative value to flag as deprecated
-    -n, --n128 <N128>                 n x 128 - 1 = number of MOCs that can be stored in this moc
-                                      set [default: 1]
+  -n, --n128 <N128>            n x 128 - 1 = number of MOCs that can be stored in this moc set [default: 1]
+  -h, --help                   Print help
 ```

 ### List the content of a MOC set